 Our ability to visually process information is by far the most efficient path to human understanding.
 Like a good hacker, we want to learn about this system, understand how it functions (and how it doesn’t function) and then exploit this cognitive system to achieve our goal.
 In this case, our goal here is effectively and efficiently communicating the stories we find in our data.
 There are many advantages to using data visualization as a communication tool compared to other methods.
 To paraphrase Colin Ware (who we quoted to open this chapter), data visualization has the following advantages:

 Data visualizations communicate complexity quickly.
 Descriptive statistics (mean, median, variance, etc.) exist to describe and simplify data but tend to remove subtleties that may exist in the data.
-By visualizing the data, it’s possible to communicate millions of data points in seconds while minimizing the loss of detail and resolution.
+It’s possible to communicate millions of data points in seconds while minimizing the loss of detail and resolution through visualization.

 Data visualizations enable recognition of dormant patterns.
-Often times, visualizing data enables us to see patterns that would never be apparent using statistical methods or scanning the data.
-By visually representing the data, often times the patterns in a single variable or relationships across many variables may leap off the screen at us.
+Patterns that would never be apparent using statistical methods or scanning the data may be revealed through visualization.
+By visually representing the data, patterns in a single variable or relationships across many variables may leap off the screen at us.

 Data visualizations enable quality control on our data.
-By visualizing the data, often times mistakes and errors with data collection or preparation become apparent.
+Mistakes and errors in data collection or preparation can often be revealed through visualization.
 Data visualizations can serve as a good and quick sanity check on our work.

 Data visualizations can serve as a muse.
 It’s been said that most breakthroughs in science didn’t start with a “Eureka” but instead with a “Huh, that’s odd.”
 Laying out our data visually can give us new perspective and help facilitate our thinking and discovery process.

-The fact that we’re focusing this chapter on visualization does not mean that visualizations are always the best way to communicate data.
-If the analysis can be summed up with a sentence in an email, or perhaps a simple table in a report, there’s no reason to force it into a visualization.
-Our focus is on the successful communication of the narrative; the method of communication is just a means to that end.

 Unraveling Visual Perception

-The system of we process of visual information is incredibly complex and much of our knowledge around it is still evolving.
-However, there are a few key (and hopefully easy) concepts that we should understand because how the brain visually processes information will help us create great visuals.
-Although equally as important, it will also help us understand a few ways not to create visuals.
+The system of how we process of visual information is incredibly complex and much of our knowledge around it is still evolving.
+There are a few key (and hopefully easy) concepts that we should understand since knowing how the brain visually processes information will help us create great visuals.
+Equally as important, it will also help us understand a few ways not to create visuals.

 We begin this journey with visual stimulus in the form of light that our eyes convert into electrical signals for our brain.
 This information will pass through stages of our visual memory, each with a specific set of strengths, limitations and functions.
 Before we are consciously aware of it, our brains rapidly scan the visual field, which is called preattentive processing.
 Finally the brain will instruct the eyes to focus elsewhere, and through a series of saccadic movements our eyes will focus on various features to help build up the image in our mind.
-With these three concepts within our visual processing system, we should be able create a solid foundation for good visuals and dashboards.
+With these three concepts from our visual processing system, we should be able create a solid foundation for good visuals and dashboards.

 Visual Thinking